In finance, we have three types of leverage or ways to “leverage” a company, which are:

 Total leverage also called mixed or combined leverage, is the joint action of the operating lever and the financial lever.

-This “total leverage” collects or quantifies the “total or combined risk” that the company is assuming due to the fixed costs, financial charges and the debts it owns.
+This “total leverage” collects or quantifies the “total or combined risk” that the company is assuming due to the fixed costs, financial charges, and debts it owns.

 For the English portal Business Management Ideas, total leverage “explains the complexity of business risk.”